oneapi-src/oneDNN/README.md

 Processors, 64-bit Arm Architecture (AArch64) processors,
 64-bit Power ISA (PPC64) processors, IBMz (s390x), and compatible devices.

-The CPU engine is built by default and cannot be disabled at build time.
-The engine can be configured to use the OpenMP, TBB or DPCPP runtime.
+The CPU engine is built by default but can be disabled at build time by setting `DNNL_CPU_RUNTIME` to `NONE`.
+In this case, GPU engine must be enabled.
+The CPU engine can be configured to use the OpenMP, TBB or DPCPP runtime.
 The following additional requirements apply:
 * OpenMP runtime requires C++ compiler with OpenMP 2.0 or later standard support
 * TBB runtime requires